OUR BOARD

 Board of Directors

-Kehaulani Vaughn - President
+Dr. Kehaulani Vaughn - Vice Chair/Vice President

-Dr. KÄ“haulani Vaughn is an assistant professor in the Pacific Island Studies Initiative and Education, Culture, and Society at the University of Utah.
-Her research focuses on Pacific Island Studies, Comparative Indigenous Studies and Higher Education.
-She received her doctorate from the University of California at Riverside.
-Her educational background also includes graduate degrees from UCLA in Higher Education and Asian American Studies and a concentration in American Indian Studies.
+from UCLA in Higher Education and Asian American Studies and a concentration in American Indian Studies.
 Her current research explores Pacific Island Studies, Indigenous epistemologies, Indigenous education, and decolonial practices and pedagogies.
-She has taught numerous college courses including: Pacific Islander Education, Decolonial Education, Race and Ethnicity in the United States, Indigeneity in Hawai’i, Community Studies, Community Health, Native American Studies and Research Methodology.
+She has taught numerous college courses including: Pacific Islander Education, Decolonial Education, Race and Ethnicity in the United States, Indigeneity in Hawai’i, Community Studies, Community Health, Native American Studies and

-Dr. Nia Aitaoto - Vice President
+Dr. Nia Aitaoto - Board Member

 Nia Aitaoto, PhD, MPH, MS is currently an Associate Professor at the University of Utah College of Health’s Department of Nutrition and Integrative Physiology and an Adjunct Associate Professor in the School of Medicine’s Health Systems Innovation and Research Division.
 She is a principal investigator of several research studies in Hawaii and the Pacific.
 She has over 20 years of experience in the health and education field with a focus on cancer, diabetes, cultural competency, physical activity, nutrition, medication adherence and tobacco related initiatives.
 Dr. Aitaoto specializes in providing technical assistance, data assessment and evaluation support to ministries of health and community groups in Hawaii, American Samoa, Commonwealth of the Northern Mariana Islands, Federated States of Micronesia, Guam, Republic of Palau and the Republic of the Marshall Islands.

-Feleti Matagi - Board Member
+Dr. Inoke Hafoka - Board Member

 Audit Committee